Run by Nigerian women & men, CRARN is active since 2003.

 Where we started

 (CRARN) Child’s Right and Rehabilitation Network is a charity organization registered with Corporate Affairs Commission in Nigeria and a 501c Charity in the US.
 CRARN began operation by a small group of volunteers in 2003 to shelter a few children who had been accused of possessing witchcraft power as part of a widespread witch-hunt in their community, which left hundreds of people dead in the space of two months.

 What is typical

 for the children

-This includes horrible beatings with machetes, rods, horsewhips, burning parts of the body with fire to elicit confessions, hanging on the roofs.
-Some children shows scars of fire or hurt water burns, finger chopped off, mutilated bodies while being rescued.
-Some children have told volunteers how they where chained in churches, starved of foods for days and even hung on roofs and allowed to dangle for hours while receiving beatings from the step-parents and step brothers and other adults.
+This includes horrible beatings with machetes, rods, horsewhips, burning parts of the body with fire to elicit confessions or hanging on the roofs.
+Some children shows scars of fire, hot water burns, finger chopped off or mutilated bodies.
+Some children have told volunteers how they were chained in churches, denied food for days, even hung on roofs and allowed to dangle for hours, while receiving beatings from the step-parents and step brothers and other adults.
+All to extract confessions.

 What CRARN does

-CRARN supports children to access medical care, education giving them nutrition and love.
-Children with CRARN have come to realize that they were never witches or wizards.
-They feel comfortable to enlighten others who have the belief in witchcraft.
+CRARN supports children to access medical care, education, giving them nutrition and love.
+Children have come to realize that they were never witches or wizards.
+They feel comfortable to enlighten others, who have the belief in witchcraft.
 Some of the children believe they will be enlightenment ambassador in the future to help crape the deeply held belief in witchcraft.

 Getting the bigger picture